* No Zoom availability when the College is closed.

 |Friday||9AM — 12PM|

-After careful consideration, following increased and overwhelming concerns about the COVID-19 virus, the decision has been made to cancel all in-person student services for this semester.
-Due to social-distancing, applications and all supporting documentation must be submitted online via the University Application Processing Center.
+Until further notice, due to the COVID-19 pandemic, in-person services are suspended.
+Applications and all supporting documentation must be submitted online via the University Application Processing Center.

-The health and safety of the community is our primary focus.
+The health and safety of the community are our primary focus.
 Stay safe and be well.

 The Transfer Student Center & Recruitment unit recognizes that transferring can be a daunting process.
 Our goal is to prepare students for success by helping them understand the application process and admission criteria, giving general information on majors and programs, and fostering communication with the appropriate department(s).
 We offer guidance and resources to prospective and incoming transfer students to facilitate a smoother transition to City Tech.
 Our services include: